 After all that garlic cooking, you might want to open some windows.
 Henry Coe State Park in California is the best area to go camping because it has 250 square miles of forestland.

-San Jose has outgrown its northern neighbor, San Francisco, in both land size and population, and has done so relatively unnoticed.
-This enormous Silicon Valley epicenter is immune to the rain and fog that affect the rest of the Bay Area.
+San Jose has outgrown its northern neighbour, San Francisco, in both land size and population, and has done so relatively unnoticed.
+This enormous Silicon Valley epicentre is immune to the rain and fog that affect the rest of the Bay Area.